The 12 Best Financial Stocks to Buy for 2022

 - Analysts' consensus recommendation: 1.83 (Buy)

-Shares in the nation's 11th largest bank by assets led the broader market by more than 20 percentage points with just a few days to go in 2021.
-And with an average 12-month target price of $186.48, analysts give COF roughly 29% in implied upside from here.
+Shares in the nation's 11th largest bank by assets are positive for the year-to-date to beat the broader market by about 8 percentage points.
+And with an average 12-month target price of $182.83, analysts give COF roughly 23% in implied upside from here.

 The Street's consensus recommendation on COF stands at Buy, with solid conviction.
 Of the 24 analysts issuing opinions on the stock polled by S&P Global Market Intelligence, 10 say Strong Buy, eight say Buy and six have it at Hold.